 Vendor management (VM) best practices help you extract maximum value from vendor relationships.
 Use best practices to choose and monitor vendors, continuously improve performance, deliver a higher-quality product or service, and lower risk over the life of your contract.

 When Nick Gunn left his position as SVP of Global Corporate Services at Hewlett-Packard Enterprise to found The NiVACK Group, he did not do it alone.
 He started the company with his son, Charles Gunn.
 The name is also a family affair.
 According to Nick, he “made up a name using our initials.
 The Ni stands for Nick.
 V is for Vanessa, my wife.
-A is for Ash, and K is for Katherine.
+A is for Ash, and K is for Kate.

 Charles Gunn, San Diego, is co-founder of The NiVACK Group, a highly experienced executive advisory firm that specializes in maximizing the value of companies’ procurement functions.

 In today’s 5-minutes I welcome Nick Gunn.
 After a successful career at Hewlett-Packard where he held senior executive positions including SVP of Global Procurement and SVP of Global Corporate Services, Nick founded The NiVACK.
 Today he answers the question: “What advice would you give to someone new to our profession?”

 With decades of experience as an executive at various levels for Hewlett-Packard, Nick Gunn decided to make his own path as an entrepreneur and businessman.
 In 2019, he founded The NiVACK Group, which he also runs as CEO.
 The company “offers executive advisory services to mid-sized and enterprise companies,” and “focuses on helping [our] clients to transform their procurement, real estate, and shared services functions and realize the benefits for customers, shareholders, and employees.”

 Aspart of my series about the “How To Take Your Company From Good To Great”, I had the pleasure of interviewing Nick Gunn.